Ananya-debug/tumpas_bakes/README.md

 # tumpas_bakes.github.io
- This is a website of the business named Tumpas Bakes.
-Tumpas Bakes has huge collection of cakes.
+ TUMPA'S BAKES is an e-commerce website, allowing you buy variety of cakes.
+This is a complete website built using the basic tools of web development.
+ NO BOOTSTRAP IS USED.
+ Each and every code is written by me .
+ CHECK THIS OUT NOW !!
+ ENJOY SURFING !